 And hungover is indeed how it begins.
 Christine (Maggie Q, Live Free or Die Hard, Priest) wakes up with a monstrous one.
 Neil (Luke Hemsworth, Kill Me Three Times, Infini) is still passed out on the floor.
 A typhoon warning is being broadcast on the TV.
 Their Airbnb is trashed, and their skin looks odd.
 It must have been one hell of a night.

 Western tourists running afoul of Eastern magic has been a common plotline at least since the American remakes of The Ring and The Grudge.
 The script is by Ari Margolis, James Morley III and David Tish.
-It’s Tish’s first credit but Margolis and Morley have a few feature credits from around time those films were released and nothing since.
-Which makes me wonder if this script was originally written around then as well.
+It’s Tish’s first credit, but Margolis and Morley have a few feature credits from around the time those films were released and nothing since.
+This makes me wonder if this script was originally written around then as well.
 It certainly feels like a product of the time.

 While Death of Me never rises to the levels of Bousman’s best films such as The Devil’s Carnival and Repo!
 The Genetic Opera it’s still well ahead of The Barrens or, as far as I’m concerned, any of the Saw films.
 Maybe his upcoming Spiral: From the Book of Saw will change my mind about that franchise, though I doubt it.

 A fun ride with jumps and some suitably gross images, Death of Me is a good choice for a Saturday night film.
 Saban Films will release it in theatres and On Demand and Digital on October 2nd.
 You can check the Saban Films Facebook page for more information.